 When it came to eating dinner in the Brady family, one could always count on a delicious meal.
-Whether it was pork chops and apple sauce or spaghetti and meatballs, Housekeeper Alice Nelson always served up groovy dinners for Carol Brady, Mike Brady, and kids Jan, Marcia, Cindy, Greg, Bobby, and Peter.
+Whether it was pork chops and apple sauce or spaghetti and meatballs, Housekeeper Alice Nelson, always served up groovy dinners for Carol Brady, Mike Brady, and kids Jan, Marcia, Cindy, Greg, Bobby, and Peter.
 However, it's all smoke and mirrors in the land of Hollywood.
-Here's a story of a woman named Ann B. Davis and a thing called method acting.
+Here's the story of a woman named Ann Bradford Davis and a thing called method acting.

 According to an interview with People Magazine in 1992, actress Ann B. Davis shared that the only thing she and the beloved housekeeper had in common was their relationship status of being unmarried.
 "I basically don't do that well with children," she answered, noting that her twin sister said she was a great Aunt to her children.
 And unlike Alice who lived in the fridge, Ann's least favorite room in the house was the kitchen.
 "When it's my turn in the house, we just eat out," she shared.

 That didn't stop her from acting the part in the sitcom.
 According to Spokesman.com, Ann B. Davis would find herself adding salt and pepper to ready-made stew.
 More often than not she stirred a pot of boiling water with a wooden spoon.

 Even though Ann B. Davis didn't enjoy cooking, the Emmy award-winning actress wrote a cookbook in 1994.
 Alice's Brady Bunch Cookbook includes recipes from fellow cast members like Maureen McCormick, Eve Plumb and Florence Henderson, along with clever antidotes and trivia pertaining to the show.